stevedang125/angular_movies_project/CheatSheet.md

                     tap(dataReceived),
                     // Failed
                     catchError(err => of([]))
-## 15 - HTTP PUT request, Update data in the database
-Add a number to the url to get a specific movie object with the id number
+15 - HTTP PUT request, Update data into the database Add a number to the url to get a specific movie object with the id number
     http://desktop-ru055pg:3000/movies/3
 POSTMAN: